 The Policy Troubleshooter is a premium feature and requires a BeyondCorp Enterprise license.

-To use the Policy Troubleshooter, turn on the feature for an IAP resource in the IAP settings, by clicking the three dots to the right of the IAP protected application, Settings, and then selecting Generate a troubleshooting URL.
+To troubleshoot denied access, you can turn on the feature for an IAP resource in the IAP settings by clicking the three dots to the right of the IAP protected application, Settings, and then selecting Generate a troubleshooting URL.
 To maximize the effectiveness of the Policy Troubleshooter, ensure that you have the IAP Settings Admin role (

 roles/iap.settingsAdmin).
 This ensures that you can retrieve and update the IAP settings of all the IAP resources.